 Micro Energy Harvesting, i.e. the conversion of ambient energy into the supply energy required for an embedded system, is a promising perspective, as it would make the nodes truly energy-autonomous, without the need of power grids or batteries.
 However, a simple replacement of the battery or the supply cord by a local “micro power plant” will not solve the task.
 In contrary, micro energy harvesting relies on a thorough design of the whole embedded system.
 Micro energy converters have to be provided with a size and function compatible to the respective application site.
 The varying availability of ambient energy will require an efficient intermediate storage to bridge phases of low supply, as the back-up power grid is not available.
 An efficient energy management has to transfer the electrical energy between all subsystems in an optimal way.
 Finally, the energy consumption of the system node itself has to be minimized to a high extent by appropriate design and system control measures.

-This course is designed for the practicing scientist or engineer to provide an overview on the wide field of energy harvesting and also a selected in-deep knowledge on various areas of this widespread discipline, e.g. the design of microgenerators, of power management, and some insight into application scenarios.
+This course is designed for the practicing scientist or engineer, but also for a technical marketing person, to provide an overview on the wide field of energy harvesting and also a selected in-deep knowledge on various areas of this widespread discipline, e.g. the design of microgenerators, of power management, and some insight into application scenarios.

 Interested, but not available ?
 Contact us !

 From five people, we will reach out to find a date that is convenient for you